Salicylic acid is oil soluble, thus making this acid perfect for oily/acne skin that needs deep pore cleansing and loosening of blackheads.

 First off is the priming.
 Priming means getting the face ready to accept the salicylic acid peel.
-You can do this by washing your face with a facial wash, but if you will notice at some commercial spas, they use something to wipe your face with to take off the dirt and grease.
-What they actually use is acetone—yes, the stuff you use to remove nail polish.
+You can do this by washing your face with a facial wash, then apply rubbing alcohol all over the area to be treated to degrease skin which allows the acid to work.
+You may also use acetone—yes, the stuff you use to remove nail polish.

-It might sound weird, but pure acetone is used because it can remove any trace of dirt, fat, oil, and grease that may be left behind on your skin even after washing with soap and water.
-Removing all of these will ensure that the peeling solution will be better absorbed by the skin.
+Removing all product and oil residue will ensure that the peeling solution will be better absorbed by the skin.
 If you plan on using acetone, you should buy one without any additives, fragrances, and colorants.
 Put some on a piece of cotton ball or square and wipe your face until the squares or balls become clean.